Is your home office chair destroying your body? Herman Miller wants to help

 While the pandemic has forced many stores to shut their doors, the 115-year-old design firm Herman Miller is going in the opposite direction.
-Next week, it will open two 1,500-square-foot stores in Los Angeles and New York, where customers can test drive the brand’s well-known desk chairs with ergonomics experts on hand to provide insight.
+This month, it opens two 1,500-square-foot stores in Los Angeles and New York, where customers can test drive the brand’s well-known desk chairs with ergonomics experts on hand to provide insight.

 Herman Miller believes this kind of in-person consultation is important: While its office chairs are designed for a range of body types and working styles, it can be hard to know which is a good fit until you actually plop into one.
 At the store, you can twirl around in the iconic Aeron chair, with its breathable mesh base, or lean back into a Sayl, with its superior lumbar support.
 “Some people fidget while they work, so they need a chair that adapts to their movement,” says Debbie Propst, Herman Miller’s head of retail.
 “Others don’t move as much, but they need more back support since they will be stationery for hours.”

-Herman Miller only had two stores before now, a five-story showroom in New York’s Flatiron District and another in Japan, both of which shuttered temporarily due to the pandemic.
+Herman Miller only had two stores before now, a one in New York’s Flatiron District and another in Japan, both of which shuttered temporarily due to the pandemic.
 Launching an entirely new brick-and-mortar concept at this time is a bold move, particularly as coronavirus rates continue to spike across the country.
 But Propst says the pandemic has also led to a surge in demand for the brand’s chairs.
 Today, a record 42% of the U.S. labor force is working from home, and many don’t have a timeline for returning to the office.
 Many are upgrading their home offices to make them more comfortable for the long haul.
 In its last earnings release, Herman Miller’s parent company said sales of home office furniture had increased by nearly 300% since last year.
 “We’re sitting longer than any time in history,” Propst says.
 “We’re not commuting, we’re not traveling for business, we’re not even moving around from meeting to meeting.”

 Given the high price point of Herman Miller chairs, which range from $600 to more than $1,500, many customers want to try before they buy.
 Propst says the company is following standard safety protocols, like making gloves available, requiring everyone to wear a mask, conducting regular cleanings, and limiting the number of customers inside.
 For those who prefer not to shop in person at all, the company is also doing virtual store visits with its ergonomics experts, who can show customers features of each chair over video.